 To assess the potential for our dataset to provide new biological insights, we attempted to identify distinct gene regulatory programs based on differential accessibility.
 We used the Mfuzz package to perform fuzzy c-means clustering on the matrix of read counts generated from our Omni-ATAC-Seq peaks (Kumar and E Futschik, 2007).
-Fuzzy clustering differs from categorical clustering approaches such as hierarchical clustering and k-means clustering in that it assigns a probability for each element in the dataset to fall into each of the identified clusters.
-For example, rather than a given peak falling into either cluster A or B, a given peak might have a 95% chance of falling into cluster A and a 5% chance of calling into cluster B.
+Fuzzy clustering differs from categorical clustering approaches, such as hierarchical clustering and k-means clustering, in that it assigns a probability for each element in the dataset to fall into each of the identified clusters.
+For example, rather than a given peak falling into either cluster A or B exclusively, a given peak might have a 95% chance of falling into cluster A and a 5% chance of calling into cluster B.

 The Mfuzz package allows the specification of two parameters: c, or the number of clusters to create from the data, and m, the stringency of the clustering.
 To determine the optimal number of clusters in our fuzzy c-means clustering, we varied the c-value from 3 to 13, and evaluated the quality of clustering using the cluster overlap metric provided by Mfuzz, as well as the silhouette score metric (Supp.
-Fig. 4)(Kumar and E Futschik, 2007).
-We determined that 9 was the number of clusters that allowed for the highest mean silhouette score while avoiding clusters below the silhouette score average and minimizing size variability between clusters.
-Figure 5A illustrates the top 10,000 most significant peaks called by ImpulseDE2 using t-SNE, where each point is colored by its IDE2 model max fit, while Figure 5B illustrates the same clusters, colored by their Mfuzz cluster.
+Fig. 5.2)(Kumar and E Futschik, 2007).
+We determined that 9 clusters yielded the highest mean silhouette score, while avoiding clusters below the silhouette score average and minimizing size variability between clusters.
+Figure 5A plots with t-SNE the top 10,000 most significant peaks called by IDE2, where each point is colored by its IDE2 model max fit, while Figure 5B illustrates the same clusters, colored by their Mfuzz cluster.

 We evaluated the differences between clusters through a variety of approaches.
-Figure 6D shows the standardized raw accessibility scores of peaks in each cluster over time.
-We first assessed the spatial category distribution of each cluster compared to the global average.
-Clusters 1, 2, and 8 appeared to be enriched for "unknown" regions, while clusters 4, 5, 6, 7, and 9 appeared to be enriched for distal intergenic regions relative to the global distribution.
-In addition, we used the IDE2 model fits for each cluster to evaluate the general accessibility dynamics of each cluster (Fig. 5E, F).
-Clusters 1 and 2 appeared to be enriched for peaks that achieve high accessibility early in development and decrease in accessibility over time.
-Clusters 3, 4, 5, and 6 appear to be enriched for peaks that achieve maximum accessibility at different timepoints along developmental time.
+Figure 5D shows the standardized raw accessibility scores of peaks in each of the 9 clusters over time.
+We first assessed the spatial category distribution of each cluster compared to the global average (Figure 5C).
+Clusters 1, 2, and 8 appeared to be enriched for "unknown" regions, while clusters 4-7 and 9 appeared to be enriched for distal intergenic regions relative to the global distribution.
+In addition, we used the IDE2 model fits for each cluster to evaluate the general accessibility dynamics of each cluster (Supp.
+Fig. 5.1B, C).
+Clusters 1 and 2 appear to be enriched for peaks that achieve high accessibility early in development and decrease in accessibility over time.
+Clusters 3-6 appear to be enriched for peaks that achieve maximum accessibility at different timepoints along developmental time.
 Cluster 7 appears to be enriched for peaks that show low accessibility early in development, and increased accessibility late in development.
 Finally, clusters 8 and 9 showed a more striking pattern, with Cluster 8 composed of peaks that appear to have a pulsatile increase in accessibility around stages S21-S22, and Cluster 9 composed of peaks with an opposite pattern: those with a sudden pulsatile decrease around S21-S22.
-Thus, the 9 clusters identified in our analysis appeared to have distinct patterns of accessibility over time.
+Thus, the 9 clusters identified in our analysis appeared to capture distinct patterns of accessibility throughout time.